10 Real Benefits of Teaching Kids How to Use an Abacus

 7. Makes you better at listening

-In a lot of abacus classes, the teachers make the students practice speaking.
-Kids listen to numbers and solve them in their heads without writing anything down.
+In many abacus classes, teachers give numbers verbally for practice.
+Children listen carefully and solve the calculations in their mind without writing anything down.

 This makes things better: